-New York State was the first state to pass a human rights law, affording every citizen "an equal opportunity to enjoy a full and productive life."
-The New York Human Rights Law (NYSHRL)155 prohibits discrimination on various bases including disability.
+New York State was the first state to pass a human rights law, affording every citizen "an equal opportunity to enjoy a full and productive life."144 The New York Human Rights Law (NYSHRL)145 prohibits discrimination on various bases including disability.
+With regard to disability, the NYSHRL is modeled on the ADA and requires reasonable modifications in policies, practices, or procedures and removal of architectural barriers, and communication barriers when doing so is readily achievable or not an undue burden.146 However, the definition of disability under the NYSHRL is somewhat broader than that under the ADA and protects more individuals with disabilities then the federal law does.
 It provides for enforcement via mediation or administrative actions brought by the N. Y. State Division of Human Rights and through private suits brought in state or federal court.
 The Division of Human Rights will investigate complaints brought to it and initiates investigations on its own initiative.
+See Section B1.2.a below for further discussion.